guidorice/osm-teams-node-example/README.md

 # OSM Teams API - Node/Express

-This app demonstrates how to integrate with mapping.team, the index of OpenStreetMap teams.
-It uses Node.js/Express and [simple-oauth2](https://npmjs.com/simple-oauth2) to create the connection.
+This app demonstrates how to integrate with [mapping.team](https://dev.mapping.team), the index of OpenStreetMap teams.
+It uses Node.js/Express and [simple-oauth2](https://npmjs.com/simple-oauth2) to create the connection. `mapping.team` is an instance of the [OSM Teams API](https://github.com/developmentseed/osm-teams)

 ## Requirements
 - Node.js v8+